johnsondnz/hugo-blog/content/posts/routing-ospf.md

   * All spoke interfaces __must__ be configured with `router(config-if)# ip ospf priority 0`.
   * Adjacencies will come up if this isn't done, however it is inefficient to have a spoke as the DR.  If the hub goes down, then a BDR also serves no purpose as all inter-site communications must go via the hub.

+## Passive interface
+Useful for when an interface has no potential neighbours but you want the network assoicated with the interface injected into OSPF.

+Passive interfaces do not send or process received OSPF packets.

 ## Configure
 ### Network type